 Before OSPInsight, GVSU used a student-created fiber database that worked well initially but grew obsolete over time.
 The original spreadsheet-based solution was great for storing quantitative data but fell short when it came to explaining relationships between different components.

-As the school’s network grew, it became more challenging to manage numerous servers, backbone equipment, and the dual paths that ran between the main GVSU campus and downtown campus.
-As a result, it was hard to work around emergencies, inclement weather, downed polls and other circumstances that often cause circuits to go down.
+As the school’s network grew, it became more challenging to manage numerous servers, backbone equipment, and the dual paths that ran between the main GVSU campus and the downtown campus.
+As a result, it was hard to work around emergencies, inclement weather, downed polls, and other circumstances that often cause circuits to go down.

 Fortunately, troubleshooting with OSPInsight is simple, as Harkness can use the platform to identify alternative routes, open cables, and affected users.
 He can also guide others to look up information whenever he’s not able to access OSPInsight himself.

 “We have numerous types of equipment that travel back and forth.
 If anything happens, we can move stuff to our 96-strand.
 With this database, I can explain to someone how to find a piece of equipment and find a route.”